89th Infantry Regiment "Salerno": Interwar years

 On 1 October 1926 the 90th Infantry Regiment, now renamed 90th Infantry Regiment "Salerno", was assigned to the I Infantry Brigade.
 On 1 November 1926 the command of the Brigade "Salerno" was disbanded and on 10 November the 89th Infantry Regiment, now renamed 89th Infantry Regiment "Salerno", was assigned to the V Infantry Brigade, which was the infantry component of the 5th Territorial Division of Genoa.
 At the same time the 89th Infantry Regiment "Salerno" received one battalion from the disbanded 158th Infantry Regiment "Liguria".

-In 1930 the regiment moved from Genoa to Ventimiglia.
-From August 1935 to September 1936 the regiment was assigned to the 105th Infantry Division "Cosseria II", which had been formed as temporary replacement, while the 5th Infantry Division "Cosseria" was deployed to Ethiopia for the Second Italo-Ethiopian War.
+On 20 October 1929, the command of the division moved from Genoa to Imperia and was consequently renamed 5th Territorial Division of Imperia.
+In 1930 the 89th Infantry Regiment "Salerno" moved from Genoa to Ventimiglia.
+On 1 January 1935, the 5th Territorial Division of Imperia changed its name to 5th Infantry Division "Cosseria".
+A name change that also extended to the division's infantry brigade.
+From August 1935 to September 1936, the regiment was assigned to the 105th Infantry Division "Cosseria II", which had been formed as temporary replacement, while the 5th Infantry Division "Cosseria" was deployed to Ethiopia for the Second Italo-Ethiopian War.
 During this time the regiment provided 38 officers and 185 enlisted for units deployed for the war.

-On 25 March 1939 the Cosseria received the 90th Infantry Regiment "Salerno" from the 1st Infantry Division "Superga".
+On 25 March 1939 the "Cosseria" division received the 90th Infantry Regiment "Salerno" from the 1st Infantry Division "Superga".
 On the same date the two infantry regiments "Salerno" were renamed 89th Infantry Regiment "Cosseria", respectively 90th Infantry Regiment "Cosseria".